 What moves the cost in Carmel

-Carmel requires a building permit and final inspection for roof replacement.
-Permit costs range from $150 to $400 and are handled by the contractor; inspection is mandatory and adds 1–2 weeks to the project timeline but ensures structural compliance and decking integrity assessment.
+Carmel requires a building permit and final inspection for all roof replacements.
+Permit costs range from $150 to $400, and the contractor typically handles the permit application and pulling process.
+The inspection requirement adds 5 to 7 business days to the project timeline but ensures work meets local code standards.

 Overlay vs. full tear-off